Although there is no official Scottish national bird, many Scots would like there to be one, and have tried to make themselves heard.

 Hopefully the efforts of several organizations (including the RSPB, the Game & Wildlife Conservation Trust and many individuals), the fate of the Golden Eagle will improve and numbers will rise.

-Potentially keeping them off the critically endangered list and ensuring that this incredible bird continues to fly high across the stunning Scottish landscape far into the future.
+This would keep them off the critically endangered list and ensure that this majestic bird continues to fly high across the stunning Scottish landscape far into the future.